willy613/linux/Documentation/filesystems/vfs.rst

 	that data needs to be updated when a page is dirtied.
 This is called, for example, when a memory mapped page gets modified.
-	If defined, it should set the PageDirty flag, and the PAGECACHE_TAG_DIRTY tag in the radix tree.
+	If defined, it should set the PageDirty flag, and the PAGECACHE_TAG_DIRTY tag in the xarray.

 ``readahead``
 	Called by the VM to read pages associated with the address_space